Asiedu Nketia: International politics

 In 2017, Mr Asiedu Nketiah was elected as Vice President of Socialist International in absentia at Cartagena to succeed the former Prime Minister of Portugal and current UN Secretary-General, António Guterres.
 He was elected to serve under the current President of the Organization, George Papandreou, who doubles as the Prime Minister of Greece.

 Personal life

 He is a Christian and a member of the Presbyterian Church of Ghana.
 He is married to Mrs Vida Adomah Asiedu Nketiah and has five (5) children.

+Employment policy clarification

+In May 2026, Johnson Asiedu Nketiah stated that the National Democratic Congress (NDC)'s employment policy is not based on the mass issuance of government appointment letters.
+He explained that the party's approach to job creation focuses on private sector development, entrepreneurship, and skills training rather than large-scale public sector recruitment.
+He added that government employment opportunities are limited and that broader economic interventions are required to address unemployment.
+He also noted that economic constraints had affected the implementation of some employment programmes, but said efforts were ongoing to expand job opportunities.